Kodokushi: Responses

 Some districts in Japan have begun campaigns and movements to prevent lonely deaths.
 Officials in Tokyo's Shinjuku Ward have started a kodokushi awareness campaign that includes scheduled social events and checking in on the well-being of elderly citizens.

-An artist from Japan started creating miniature dioramas of the rooms where Kodokushi victims were found.
+Miyu Kojima, an artist from Japan, creates miniature dioramas of the rooms where kodokushi victims were found.
 She works as a lonely death cleaner and the miniatures are composites of the places she cleaned.
 Her aim is to raise awareness for the phenomenon.

 In other countries

 The phenomenon has been highlighted as a cause for concern in Hong Kong and South Korea.
 Like Japan, both have ageing populations and increasing numbers of elderly people living alone and isolated.

 In South Korea, the equivalent is called godoksa (Hangul: 고독사), the Korean pronunciation of the Hanja characters.
 As godoksa is not a legal term, such deaths are often classified as "unconnected deaths".
 The term has been expanded to describe deaths (whether natural or suicide) of the middle-aged who are single and withdrawn from society.